microsoft/tfs-cli/README.md

 You can alternatively use basic auth by passing `--authType basic`.
 NTLM will come soon.

+### Basic Auth for TFS
+In order to use basic auth, you first have to enable basic auth on the TFS application tier IIS.
+Install the Basic Auth feature (if it is not installed) using Server Manager.
+Once it is installed, browse to the "tfs" application under the TFS website and enable Basic Auth.
+WARNING!
+Passwords are sent in clear-text when you enable basic auth.

+Once you have enabled basic auth in IIS, you can then run `tfx login --authtype basic`.
+When prompted for username, use DOMAIN\USERNAME format (if you're on a Workgroup the DOMAIN will be the TFS machine name).
+Enter the password for the user when prompted for your password.

 ## Command Documentation
 [Build Tasks](docs/buildtasks.md): create, list, upload and delete your build tasks